 My phone number is [phone intentionally omitted].

-Let’s boil that down. “we would be happy to have you represent us as an agent and also list it for us once we are finished with the project on the backend.”
+“We would be happy to have you represent us as an agent and also list it for us once we are finished with the project on the backend.”

 The potentially multi-million dollar question is: Did the seller have all the information and fully understand how off-market real estate sales work?